-Online, gifting services market and sell through either a website, a social media platforms like Facebook, Pinterest, Twitter, and Instagram or through online marketplaces like Jumia and Kilimall.
+Online, gifting services market and sell through either a website, social media platforms like Facebook, Pinterest, Twitter, and Instagram, or through online marketplaces like Jumia and Kilimall.

-Should you get clients, ask them for a down payment, go buy your hamper and packaging – deliver the gifts and take the difference as profits.
+Should you get clients, ask them for a down payment, go buy your hamper and packaging – deliver the gifts, and make the difference as profits.

 Makes sense right?